Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 Interestingly, a third option becomes available when you turn 60.

-You then have the option of using those funds to start a new business.
+You then have the option of using those funds to buy an existing business or start a new one.

 And because you’re over 60, you won’t have to pay taxes on anything that you withdraw.
 This means you can take a lump sum or withdraw the funds as an income stream without having to worry about further expenses.